salvatorebuono02/ProgettoAPI/README.md

 2. No external library beyond the standard C library
 3. No multithreading

-You can find the assignement in "Presentazione.pdf" file.
+You can find the assignement in *Presentazione.pdf* file.
 The project must be executed in a Linux environment compiling it in the terminal:
 >$gcc -Wall -Werror -O2 -g3 ProgettoAPI.c -o graphRanker

+It has reached the maximum score during the exam:  **30/30**